 Counter-terrorist financing (CTF) is considered alongside AML and involves disguising the ultimate destination or use of assets and the funds involved are not always the proceeds of crime and may in fact have been legitimately acquired.

 All members in practice are required to comply with current money laundering regulations, or equivalent if practising outside the UK.
-(See a list of jurisdictions considered to have anti-money laundering systems equivalent to the UK).

 Use the right hand navigation to find out about the regulations, how to be supervised for anti-money laundering compliance with CIMA, how to understand risk, and resources on guidance and training.